ivanjx/lantern/README.md

 ## Requirements

-- A MikroTik router with its REST API available over HTTPS
+- A MikroTik router with its REST API available over HTTP
 - A MikroTik user that can read DHCP leases
 - A Telegram bot token and destination chat ID
 - Docker with Docker Compose, or the .NET 10 SDK for local development